Variables

 Input declarations Jump to heading

 Input declarations are declared using a .input statement.
-The declaration is followed by an {expression}, specifically a variable expression.
+The declaration is followed by an expression, specifically an expression whose operand is a variable.
 The variable in this expression is both the input variable being referenced, and the name of the local variable being declared.

 .input {$count}